 If the shot is obvious, you don’t have to call it, but your opponent is entitled to ask if he or she is not sure.
 If you pot a ball that you did not call (called “slopping”), official rules say to leave the ball in the pocket.
 However, many people prefer to return the slopped ball to the footspot.

-Why is the cue ball smaller in pool?
+What is the D for in pool?